stephenjohnlimb/boot/K8s.md

 multipass purge
 ```

-You can list the virtual machines you have and their IP addresses with:
+You can list the virtual machines you have and their IP addresses (these change on restarts) with:
 ```
 multipass list
 ```

 #### Using Docker in 'primary'
 Let's say you want to build docker images from within your 'primary' vm.
-You can do that by installing docker.
+You can do that by installing docker or buildAh etc.
 ```
 sudo apt-get install docker
 sudo usermod -a -G docker ubuntu